BenNahum6/hdl-diagram/README.md

 ## How to run

-1. Press F5 to open the commands in VSCode window.
+1. Press F1 or "CTRL + SHIFT + P" to open command search.
-2. Press F1 to run this command "Visualize HDL-Diagram".
+2. Search "Visualize HDL-Diagram" Command to run the extension.
 3. Press "CTRL + S" to update your diagram.

 ## Photo